AUTISM - A CASE HISTORY

 and potassium rose to 59 mg%.

-less than 4:1).
-A faster oxidation
+than 4:1).
+A faster oxidation rate

-rate means JoeyÕs energy level improved.
+means JoeyÕs energy level improved.

 This is excellent for general healing.
 In hyperkinetic children, however, more energy at times